Goodliff Award Scheme

 Awards usually fall into the following broad categories:

-a) Research into and promotion of the history of Huntingdonshire including individual study and educational projects concerned with local history.
+- Research into and promotion of the history of Huntingdonshire and associated publication, including individual study and educational projects concerned with local history.

-b) Preserving the heritage of the old county, including museum and archives special acquisitions and projects concerned with conserving, cataloguing, displaying and interpretation.
+- Preserving the heritage of the old county, including museum and archives special acquisitions and for projects concerned with conserving, cataloguing, displaying and interpreting them.

 Individual applicants need not be members of Huntingdonshire Local History Society.
-Preference may nevertheless be given to projects that advance the Society’s activities by partnership, e.g sharing the fruits of research through the Society’s journal.
+Preference may nevertheless be given to projects that advance the Society’s activities by partnership, e.g. sharing the fruits of research through the Society’s journal, ‘Records of Huntingdonshire’.

 Awards can only be given in respect of cost approved beforehand.
 The Society will not support applications for the recovery of costs already incurred.

 The Society will determine the level of grant depending on the character of the projects, the requirements of the Society’s own activities, funds and resources available and availability of alternative sources of funding.
-As a rule grants will not usually exceed 60% of total costs.
-Larger projects should demonstrate that alternative funding sources are being sought and should keep the Society informed of the outcome of these applications.
+As a rule, grants will not usually exceed 60% of total costs.
+Larger projects should demonstrate that alternative funding sources are being sought and the Society should be kept informed of the outcome of these applications.

-Payments of Awards will be made shortly after the Annual General Meeting of the Society in May at which the awards are announced.
-It is nevertheless expected that successful applicants (or representative of a successful institutional applicant) will attend the Society’s President’s lecture to receive a certificate of the award.
+Payments of Awards shall be made after the Annual General Meeting of the Society in May at which the Awards are announced.
+It is nevertheless expected that successful applicants (or representative of a successful institutional applicant) will attend the Society’s President’s lecture to receive a certificate of the Award.

-Projects should take place or at least commence during the 12 months following grant of the award.
-Please keep us informed of the progress of a project and of any unexpected delays.
-A brief report to the society’s awards administrator should be made on completion of the project or 12 months after the award.
+Projects should take place or at least commence during the 12 months following grant of the Award.
+Recipients of an Award are asked to keep the Society informed of the progress of their project and of any unexpected delays.
+A brief report to the Society’s Awards Administrator should be made on completion of the project or 12 months after the Award.

 Publication of Projects:

 Full details should be given on the official form.
-This should include the names and contact details of two independent referees, one of whom should be expert in the area of the intended research or project and the other familiar with the applicant.
+This should include the names of two independent referees, one of whom should be expert in the area of the intended research or project and the other familiar with the applicant.
 Project timeline plans and projected outline costs should be submitted with every application for an Award.
-It is expected that applicants will have sought competitive quotations for goods, services or materials from separate sources where appropriate, and may be asked to provide evidence of this with their award submission.
+It is expected that all applicants will have sought competitive quotations for goods, services or materials from separate sources where appropriate, and may be asked to provide evidence of this with their Award submission.
+Genealogical projects should demonstrate their connection to Huntingdonshire, whether of the subject material or applicant.

 Applications and all supporting information should be sent by email to the Goodliff Administrator at firstname.lastname@example.org.